AI Prompting in 2026: A Crash Course

 The recipe:

-1. Give all relevant context up front.
-Not just "ways to exercise"; "ways to exercise given that I have a trampoline, a cat, and I cannot stick to plans for more than three days."
+- Give all relevant context up front.
+Not just "ways to exercise"; "ways to exercise given that I have stairs in my home, a bad knee, and I cannot stick to plans for more than three days."

-3. Give explicit feedback.
+- Give explicit feedback.
 "I don't like option 1, it's too passive.
-I do like the trampoline idea but want it shorter.
-I forgot to mention I have a bad knee."
+I do like the stair-climbing idea but want it shorter.
+I forgot to mention my knee gets worse on impact."

 Worked example, debt payoff: